zulip/zulip/docs/testing/manual-testing.md

       should now be sending to a stream.)

 - Click to send
-    - Turn off enter-to-send.
+    - Turn off Enter-to-send.
-        - Send a two-paragraph message using tab and enter.
+        - Send a two-paragraph message using Tab and Enter.
-        - Send a two-paragraph message using control-enter or command-enter.
+        - Send a two-paragraph message using Ctrl-Enter or Cmd-Enter.
-    - Turn on enter-to-send.
+    - Turn on Enter-to-send.
-        - Hit enter to send.
+        - Hit Enter to send.

 ### Popover menus ###